gca-research-group/tee-morello-performance-experiments/README.md

 The first row shows that it took 514.00 ms to `cheri-cap-experiment.py` to create one compartment that consumes 1628.40 MB of memory.
 As a second example take the 5th row.
 It shows that after 10808.39 ms, `cheri-cap-experiment.py` has created 5 compartments that have consumed 1640.39 MB.

-The blue line in the plot of Figure 3 illustrates how memory is consumed as the number of compartments increases.
+The blue line in the plot of Fig. 3 illustrates how memory is consumed as the number of compartments increases.
 The orange line illustrates the elapsed time as the number of compartments increases.

 <p align="center">
   <img src="./figs/memconsumedbycompartreplicas.png" alt="Memory consumed by incremental replication of compartments and time to create compartments" width="100%"/>